enkidevs/curriculum/coding-intro/core/functions/robot-assemble-the-sandwich.md

 ---

-# Robot, Assemble The Sandwich
+# Robot, Assemble the Sandwich

 ---
 ## Content